 If you need a headshot, here's a nice one my friend Brad took for me.
 To see more of his photos, visit his website. |

 Jenn Shapland is a writer living in New Mexico.
+My Autobiography of Carson McCullers, her genre-bending first book, was a finalist for the National Book Award in Nonfiction and won the Lambda Literary Award, among other honors.
 Her most recent book, Thin Skin, was a Time, Publishers Weekly, and New York Public Library best book of 2023.
-Alexander Chee called it “iconoclastic, electric, illuminating … A book to keep for a long time.”
-Terry Tempest Williams said it's “an important and visionary book."
-Her first book, My Autobiography of Carson McCullers, was a finalist for the National Book Award in Nonfiction and won the Lambda Literary Award, among other honors.
 Shapland's essays have appeared in New England Review, the New York Times, Guernica, and Tin House, and have been awarded a Pushcart Prize and the Rabkin Foundation Award.
-Her research and writing have been supported by residencies at Aspen Words, Ucross, VCCA, Vermont Studio Center, and Yaddo, and by fellowships from the Georgia O'Keeffe Museum and the Howard Foundation.
+Her research and writing have been supported by residencies at Aspen Words, High Desert Test Sites, Ucross, VCCA, Vermont Studio Center, and Yaddo, and by fellowships from the Georgia O'Keeffe Museum and the Howard Foundation.
 She works as an archivist for a visual artist. |

 A smattering of interviews: